Faysal-Ahmed-Aweys/Muhammad-Ali/README.md

 ![Later years section](/assets/docs/screenshots/later-years.png)

 ### **Gallery page**
-I decided to include a gallery page so that users can reflect upon what they have read and oversee how Muhammad ali lived his life in pictures as images say a lot more than words.
+I added a gallery page so users can see pictures of Muhammad Ali's life instead of just reading about him, as pictures say a lot more than words.
+This page has one section that has images of Muhammad Ali.

 #### **Ali images**
 ![Ali images](/assets/docs/screenshots/gallery.png)